 Fried Chicken Sandwich

-You may think that ordering a chicken sandwich is the healthier option than ordering a burger at a fast food restaurant, but once you deep fry it, you can kiss its reputation for “lean, mean protein” goodbye.
+You may think that a chicken sandwich is a healthier alternative to a burger, but once you deep fry it, you can kiss its reputation for “lean, mean protein” goodbye.
 Nutritionist Caroline West Passerello, MS, RDN, LDN, CLT and spokesperson for the Academy of Nutrition and Dietetics recommends cutting off the breading for a healthier take on the signature Chik-fil-A classic.

 Burgers with the Bun